LiveNathan/blog/_posts/kernel-switching.md

 }
 ```

-Then we'll do the "one" case, which are almost exactly the same as our previous tests:
+Then we'll do the "one" case, which should behave exactly like our previous single-kernel tests:

 ```java
 @Test